-All employees may learn, to a greater or lesser degree, facts about our business, plans, operations or "secrets of success" that are not known to the general public or to competitors.
+All employees may learn facts about our business, plans, operations or "secrets of success" that are not known to the public or to competitors.
 Sensitive information such as financial information, benefit plans, salary, business research data, customer data, marketing, and strategic plans are examples of our confidential information and/or proprietary trade secret information.
 The Company's confidential information includes, without limitation, all non-public information that might be of use to competitors, or harmful to us or the customers we serve, if disclosed.
-In addition, during the course of performing your responsibilities, you may obtain confidential information concerning possible transactions with other companies or receive information concerning other companies which we may be required to maintain as confidential.
+In addition, while performing your responsibilities, you may obtain confidential information concerning possible transactions with other companies or receive information concerning other companies which we may be required to maintain as confidential.

 You must maintain the confidentiality of information entrusted to you by us or our customers, unless disclosure is necessary to prevent an injury or accident, authorized by the Company or the owner of the information, or legally mandated by a court or governmental agency.
-Employees who possess or have access to confidential information or trade secrets must:
+Employees must:

 - Not use the information for their own benefit or the benefit of persons inside or outside of the Company. - Carefully guard against disclosure of that information to people outside the Company.
-For example, you should not discuss such matters with family members or business or social acquaintances or in places where the information may be overheard.

-Not disclose confidential information to another Company employee unless the employee needs the information to carry out business responsibilities.
+Do not discuss such matters with family members or business or social acquaintances or in places where the information may be overheard. - Not disclose confidential information to another Company employee unless the employee needs the information to carry out business responsibilities. - Do not create audio recordings or photographs of Company matters, events or worksites without the express consent of your supervisor, the Human Resource department, or the Legal Department.

-Your obligation to treat information as confidential does not end when you leave the Company.
 Upon the termination of your employment, you must return everything that belongs to us, including all documents, Company issued devices, and other materials containing our and customers' confidential information.
-You must not disclose or use confidential information to or for a new employer or to or for others after your employment with us ends.
+You must not disclose or use confidential information after your employment with us ends.
 This obligation remains regardless of the reason for termination of your employment.
-Likewise, you may not disclose your previous employer's confidential information to us, but you should use the general skills and knowledge that you acquired during your previous employment.
+Likewise, you may not disclose your previous employer's confidential information to us, but you should use the general skills that you acquired during your previous employment.